Packaged Food That's Good for You

-In order to make food that's shelf stable for months (or years) several sacrifices are often made.
+To make food that's shelf-stable for months (or years) several sacrifices are often made.
 Salt is piled on as a preservative, sugar is added to mask certain flavors and fat is used to give a better "mouth feel" while holding everything together.
-Then million dollar marketing campaigns are launched to convince us those foods aren't so bad.
+Then million-dollar marketing campaigns are launched to convince us those foods aren't so bad.
 We are being sold the lie that convenience is more important than health.

 Fortunately, not all packaged foods are nutritional wastelands.
 There are several things you can buy that will keep your body and checkbook smiling.
 Here are six of my favorites.

 Oats are at the top of my list because it's one of the first things I reach for in the morning.
 It doesn't matter if you like rolled oats, oat bran, Irish oatmeal or plain old Quaker oatmeal.
 They all provide a similar nutritional benefit of high fiber packed into a low-calorie meal.
 Choose the bulk packages that don't add sugar and sprinkle on some antioxidant-rich fruit for a healthy breakfast.
 Oatmeal is also an ideal meal if you need more energy before a workout.